steam-bell-92/Unmasking_Team_Rocket/README.md

 # 🚀 Unmaksing Team Rocket
 In real-world scenarios like security and fraud, threats may not look alike — but often act alike.
-Inspired by Team Rocket’s shared intent despite different roles, this project explores learning behavioral patterns to detect threat-like actions.
+Inspired by Team Rocket’s intent despite different roles, this project explores learning behavioral patterns to detect threat-like actions.

 ---